TYLPHE/hb-capstone/README.md

 Later in the evening, I created a game search and search results page.
 Users can partially search for games.
 I don't know how to deal with the search results page yet.
 I limited the search term to 2 characters to limit the number of games returned.
 I also am only listing the game's name.
 I am afraid if I list all the game's thumbnail, the page will be too busy with a list of images.
 A one page search result where user can see more search results as they scroll would be cool though...
 That will probably be a nice-to-have feature.

 ### 5/16
-Looking into the [react-md-editor](https://github.com/uiwjs/react-md-editor), which is a "simple markdown editor with preview, implemented with React.js and TypeScript".
+Looking into the [react-md-editor](https://github.com/uiwjs/react-md-editor), which is a "simple markdown editor with preview, implemented with React.js and TypeScript."

+I was able to implement the markdown editor.
+This was one of the features I was most worried about but the react-md-editor was straightforward and easy to use.

+After creating the editing feature, I moved to deleting the review and game from the user's library.
+I was thinking about implementing a modal for the delete confirmation but I remembered that people hate modals.
+I turned it into a new page instead.
+I'll probably make the button red when I start styling.

+It has been about 1 week since I started and 3 days since I learned and implemented react.
+I'm pretty proud to say the basic MVP functionality is here.
+Planning to add a header and log out button next.